Secisit/Secisit/domainnames.md

 - blastcast.uk

 ## Reporting a domain name that isn't from us.
-If the domain name isn't from us, please email support@secisit.com and also contact the registrar of the domain name and ask them to take it down, you cam find the registrar of any domain name [here](https://lookup.icann.org).
+If the domain name isn't from us, please email support@secisit.com and also contact the registrar of the domain name and ask them to take it down, you can find the registrar of any domain name [here](https://lookup.icann.org).